-Hepatic ischemia is a condition in which the liver does not get enough blood or oxygen, causing injury to liver cells.
+Hepatic ischemia is a condition in which the liver does not get enough blood or oxygen.
+This causes injury to liver cells.

 Ischemic hepatitis; Shock liver